obiwandsilva/go-bestflight/README.md

 ## Application structure

 The application structure is loosely based on the model [Ports and Adapters](https://dev.to/jofisaes/hexagonal-architecture-ports-and-adapters-1h4m).
-In real world usage, the best way of taking advantage of this strcture is by making have use of interfaces, but since this a tiny project, I didn't feel the for it.
+In real world usage, the best way of taking advantage of this strcture is by making have use of interfaces, but since this is a small project, I didn't feel the need for it.

 The package structure is divided in three main components: